Last revised: April 23, 2019

 The FAA is a world leader in the use of automation to develop instrument flight procedures, utilizing digitized terrain maps and a data base of comprehensive airspace, airport, and Navigational Aids (NAVAID) data.
 Flight Inspections involve departure procedures, airways, intersections, holding areas, arrival and departure routes and approach and missed approach procedures.

 Additional aircraft of the FAA Flight Inspection fleet included 6 Lear Jets and 3 Canadian Challengers.

 For views of many more FAA airplanes, visit this

 The flight was being vectored for a non-precision instrument approach to Dulles.
-Air Traffic Controllers cleared the flight down to 7,000' before clearing them for the approach while not on a published segment.
-The B-727 began a descent to 1,800' shown on the first checkpoint for the published approach.
+Air traffic controllers cleared the flight down to 7,000 feet before clearing them for the approach while not on a published segment.
+The B-727 began a descent to 1,800 feet shown on the first checkpoint for the published approach.
 There were some 100 to 200 foot altitude deviations, when the crew encountered heavy downdrafts and reduced visibility in snow.
-The jet impacted Mount Weather at 1,670'.
+The jet impacted Mount Weather at 1,670 feet.